logo for best-norman-rockwell-art.com

 Watching Charlie Chaplain as The Tramp

-The playbill that two of the family is holding has a picture of Charlie Chaplin on the cover.
+The playbill features a picture of Charlie Chaplin on the cover.
 The picture depicts Chaplin as The Tramp, the character he made famous.

 The only 1916 film listing Chaplain playing the character of The Tramp is The Floorwalker.
 This film is also called Shop or The Store.